DigitalPublishingToolkit/TOD47-Virtue/md/07Ochigame.md

 ### Rodrigo Ochigame

-The Intercept *on 20 December 2019.*
+*This essay was originally published in The Intercept on 20 December 2019.
+It has been reprinted here with permission from the author.*

-The irony of the ethical scandal enveloping Joichi Ito, the former director of the MIT Media Lab, is that he used to lead academic initiatives on ethics.
+The irony of the ethical scandal enveloping Joichi Ito, the former director of the MIT Media Lab, is that he used to lead a cademic initiatives on ethics.
 After the revelation of his financial ties to Jeffrey Epstein, the financier charged with sex trafficking underage girls as young as 14, Ito resigned from multiple roles at MIT, a